College football on television: BCS games

 The Bowl Championship Series, which operated from 1998 through the 2013 season, was driven from the start by television revenue.
 In 2007, the Fox Broadcasting Company started broadcasting all the BCS games with the exception of the Rose Bowl.
 ABC previously aired two full cycles of the BCS between 1998 and 2006.
-Before this, CBS aired the Bowl Coalition and the Bowl Alliance, with the exception of the Sugar Bowl from 1995–1997.
+Before this, CBS aired the Bowl Coalition and the Bowl Alliance, with the exception of the Sugar Bowl from 1995 to 1997.
 The Rose Bowl aired on ABC from 1989 to 2010.
 All BCS games shifted to cable in 2010–11 as ESPN began a four-year deal.

 College Football Playoff

 The College Football Playoff replaced the BCS starting with the 2014 season.
 ESPN acquired rights to the entire CFP package, consisting of six bowl games and the College Football Playoff National Championship, through the 2025 season.